monooso/flyby/README.md

 6. Launch your digital empire: `docker compose up -d`.

 ## Environment variables
-Flyby relies on a couple of environment variables.

-- `SSL_CERTIFICATES_EMAIL`: if something goes south with your SSL certificates, LetsEncrypt will send an email to this address ([allegedly](https://github.com/nginx-proxy/acme-companion#step-2---acme-companion)).
+Flyby expects an environment variable named `SSL_CERTIFICATES_EMAIL`.
+If something goes awry with your SSL certificates [Let's Encrypt will send an email to this address](https://github.com/nginx-proxy/acme-companion#step-2---acme-companion).
+I think.
+I haven't tested it.
-- `FLYBY_POSTGRES_PASSWORD`: the PostgreSQL superuser password.

 [^other-providers]: Other hosting companies are available.
 I've only tried this on Digital Ocean, but there's no reason why it wouldn't work on Hetzner, Linode, etc.